‘GH’ Spoilers: Carly Talks To Jason, Scott Wants Franco To Quit, Will Ava Unmask Patient 6?

 Spoilers for Tuesday, September 19 also reveal that Lulu’s instincts are correct.
 This could mean that Lulu guesses Charlotte’s problem correctly and tries her best to make the child comfortable.

-Meanwhile Griffin continues to worry about Ava’s well-being, while Nelle (Chloe Lanier) receives an unexpected advice.
+Meanwhile Griffin continues to worry about Ava’s well-being, while Nelle (Chloe Lanier) receives some unexpected advice.

 SNEAK PEEK: Franco's going to the source for information about his mysterious past with Jason. https://t.co/WhALIoJscZ #GH